population-research/uganda-covid/response/wber_response.md

 preferred channel.
 Based on Table 3, paid work is certainly decreasing, but so is farm income and income from assets, remittances from within country, assistance from non-family individuals, and assistance from NGOs.
-I would like to see the authors better justify why they believe paid work speciﬁcally to be the main pathway.
+I would like to see the authors better justify why they believe paid work specifically to be the main pathway.

     In particular, Table 5 suggests that agricultural households saw no decrease in